genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ### Response

-StatusCode `200` is detailed when successfully deleted, otherwise `400*` error and a collection of errors.
+StatusCode `200` is detailed when successfully deleted, otherwise `400*` is displayed with a collection of errors.

 ### CURL Example